BCMB Allied Program

 Questions or concerns regarding registration?
 Please contact the Office of the Registrar:

 WCGS students are welcome to take courses at Cornell Tech (space permitting).
-Courses should be relevant for your training and discussed and approved by your program director and/or thesis advisor prior to registration.
+Courses should be relevant to your training and discussed and approved by your program director and/or thesis advisor prior to registration.
+Please see the Registrar for more information.